-API Portaladministrators and API owners can change the state of an API based on the following API lifecycles:
+Portal Admins and API Owners can change the state of an API based on the following API lifecycles:

-Developers can add enabled APIs and API groups to their applications and applications can use enabled APIs and API groups.
+Developers can add APIs and API groups that are in the Enabled state to their applications and applications can use them.
 When an API proxy administrator adds a

 proxy-publishedAPI to the

 API Portal, the state of the API is new.
 Developers can add only

 proxy-publishedAPIs that are in the Enabled state to their applications.

 After an API or API group that is in the Enabled state is added to an application, the application continues to use the API and API group in the following ways:

 - Deprecated API groups continue to work with existing associated applications but applications cannot use them.

 - You change the state of APIs that API groups use to Deprecated.
 For more information, see Manage API Groups.

 Even if a private API is enabled, Developers can add only those APIs to which they have access to their applications.